184.108.40.206 Backdated Start Days - Austudy

 The start day for Austudy may be backdated to the day after the cancellation day for a recipient reclaiming within 14 days after being cancelled.

-Act reference: SS(Admin)Act Schedule 2 clause 15 Certain persons subject to cancellation of Austudy, NSA, YA or SpB
+Act reference: SS(Admin)Act Schedule 2 clause 15 Certain persons subject to cancellation of Austudy, JSP, YA or SpB

 Incomplete information after claim lodged